 I worked as a stringer at the Elgin Courier News of Sun-Times News Group from 2006-12, covering anything that falls under the scope of "high school sports".
 That meant everything from your standard basketball and football game to cross-country meets and volleyball matches, and everything in between.

 While the local sports scene was fun, there is no question my dream job is covering Major League Baseball, and Bleacher Report has afforded me that opportunity.

 I began writing for B/R not seeking employment of any sort, but simply looking for an outlet where I could hone my writing skills and get some feedback from the sports fan community.

-In my four-plus years writing for the site, I've managed to work my way up from contributor, to Cubs Featured Columnist, to National MLB Featured Columnist, and now I'm in a position where I've turned writing for B/R from a hobby into a career.
+In my five-plus years writing for the site, I've managed to work my way up from contributor, to Cubs Featured Columnist, to National MLB Featured Columnist, and now I'm in a position where I've turned writing for B/R from a hobby into a career.

 I'm thankful for everything I've gotten so far out of my time here at B/R, and I look forward to watching the site continue to grow.

 Now to brag about myself with a series of numbers and dates:

 Surpassed 1 million reads on August 4th, 2011.

 Surpassed 2 million reads on February 6th, 2012.